Chia Seeds 2025: Remarkable Health Benefits of Chia Seeds

 - Hormonal Health: The seeds are rich in lignans, a type of phytoestrogen that can help to balance hormones.
 This can be particularly beneficial for women who are experiencing symptoms of hormonal imbalances, such as hot flashes, irregular periods, and mood swings.

-- Digestive Health: These seeds are high in fiber, which can help to regulate digestion and promote regular bowel movements.
+- Digestive Health: These seeds are high in fibre, which can help to regulate digestion and promote regular bowel movements.
 This can be particularly beneficial for women who are prone to constipation or other digestive issues.

 - Cardiovascular Health: High in omega-3 fatty acids, which can help reduce inflammation and lower the risk of cardiovascular disease.
 This is particularly important for women, as heart disease is the leading cause of death in women in many countries.